Get this Look: A Mid-Century Vision in Blue!

 Choose a cord based on the color of trim and fascia.
 You can choose between green, white, black, and brown.
 Our C9 Christmas cord collection has a wide variety of colors, lengths, and bulb/socket spacing.

-Choose installation accessories based on roof style and how you want the bulbs oriented during installation.
+Choose installation accessories based on roof style and how you want the bulbs oriented.
 Pointing LED bulbs up or down rather than pointing at the viewer is generally the better, brighter choice.
 Accessories include plugs, clips, and stakes.
 Be sure that the SPT rating of the accessories match the rating of the cord you choose.

 18 AWG parallel wired cords can be cut to fit.
 The end can be terminated in a female plug, with electrical tape, or by dipping into liquid electrical tape.

 Be sure to install LED bulbs into their cords before beginning installation.
-Giving each bulbs a 1/4 counterclockwise turn before screwing in the light bulbs can prevent cross threading.
+Giving each bulb a 1/4 counterclockwise turn before screwing in the light bulbs can prevent cross threading.